KarthikKadambi/KarthikKadambi/README.md

 ## About Me

 Thanks for dropping by!
-I like to code and build amazing products.
+I am passionate about coding and build amazing products that makes a difference.
-🐻 🐘
+I am from Bengaluru, 🐘, 🇮🇳  and currently reside in San Francisco, 🐻, 🇺🇸.
+Stuck between sister cities.

 - 🔭 I’m currently working on an amazing product🤫.
 - 🌱 I’m currently learning about perfecting full stack development.